A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Coset complexes

 \section{Coset complexes}

-In this section, we construct certain special simplicial complexes based on a group and its subgroups, that are called \emph{coset complexes}.
-For a basic primer on group theory, see \cref{sec:group}
+The HDX construction of Kaufmann and Oppenheim is a particular instantiation of a certain type of simplicial complex called a \emph{coset complex} based on a group and its subgroups.
+In this section, we give an exposition of these objects.
+For a basic primer on group theory, see \cref{sec:group}.

 \begin{definition}[coset complex] Let $G$ be a group and let $K_1,\ldots, K_d$ be $d$ subgroups of $G$.
-The coset complex $\X(G,\set{K_1,\ldots, K_d})$ is a $(d-1)$-dimensional simplicial complex defined as follows: \begin{itemize} \item The \emph{vertices}, $\X(0)$, consists of cosets of $K_1,\ldots, K_d$ and we shall say cosets of $K_i$ are of \emph{type} $i$. \item The \emph{maximal faces}, $\X({d-1})$, consists of $d$-sets of cosets of different types with a non-empty intersection.
+The coset complex $\X(G,\set{K_1,\ldots, K_d})$ is a $(d-1)$-dimensional simplicial complex defined as follows: \begin{itemize} \item The \emph{vertices}, $\X(0)$, consist of cosets of $K_1,\ldots, K_d$ and we shall say cosets of $K_i$ are of \emph{type} $i$. \item The \emph{maximal faces}, $\X({d-1})$, consist of $d$-sets of cosets of different types with a non-empty intersection.
 That is,